Vibration and Distance

 Other Ways of Calculating Vibration Velocities

 There are other, more complicated, less phenomenological, equations which can be used to calculate predicted vibration velocities in construction and blasting environments.
 Some are simple adaptations of the FTA equation, whose modifications better account for those types of equipment which have variable source energies (e.g. pile drivers, vibratory compactors and pavement breakers)., A few variations in vibration calculation approaches are discussed in more detail in the CVDG Pro chapter, Calculating Vibration Amplitudes.
-However, none of them, no matter how many physical parameters are included, can take into account all location-specific variables like vibration wave interference, wave reflection from nearby building foundations, underlying rock layers, buried obstructions, and landscaping effects.
+However, none of them, no matter how many physical parameters are included, can take into account all location-specific variables like vibration wave interference, wave refraction and wave reflection from nearby building foundations, underlying rock layers, buried obstructions, and landscaping effects.
 Nor do they account for resonant amplification-related damage potential in homes, especially where vibration duration becomes a factor, as in construction.
+The more advanced forms of vibration velocity calculation are valuable scientifically and theoretically.
+Their importance should not be underestimated.
+However, they do not guarantee greater accuracy in calculation of velocities in a specific situation and at a specific structure than do simpler versions.

 Applicability of Vibration Calculations